2 figures from the French padel come back on their journey and the culmination of their padel book: ''Discover and understand padel tennis':

 PM - @Alain: Today your club offers 3 more fields.
 Would you be willing to build more?
 Did you think that your multi-racket club would be so involved in the padel?

-AH - With 6 short Padel, 5 short squash and 2 tennis courts, our structure is one of the few to offer these 3 sports on the same site.
+AH - With 6 courts of Padel, 5 squash courts and 2 tennis courts, our structure is one of the few to offer these 3 sports on the same site.
 We can always develop more, but the construction of padel courts must be linked to a real desire for development based on passion and hospitality.
-This sport requires more involvement than other racket sports because it is necessary to connect the players, make them discover the activity and teach them the basics of the game.
-At Mas we always have the concern to innovate and propose New projects.
+This sport requires more involvement than other racket sports because it is necessary to put players in touch, make them discover the activity and teach them the basics of the game.
+At the Mas we are always concerned with innovating and offering New projects.

 PM - You are very involved in the padel.
 There are many new players starting out.
 What would be your first advice?

 AH - First of all, this sport is a fun game.
-So you have to enjoy team side.
-Then, it will be necessary to make the effort to learn to use the structure very quickly to switch in the spirit Padel, and finally to confront many different adversaries to gain experience.
-Let's not forget that the world 1 No. 37 years.
+We must therefore take advantage of the team side.
+Then, you will have to make the effort to learn to use the structure very quickly to switch in the mind Padel, and finally to face a lot of different opponents to gain experience.
+Let's not forget that the world n ° 1 at 37 years old.

 CC - You have to get closer to a real padel specialist to avoid taking bad habits.
 Especially if the player is tennis player because quickly, we realize that it is a sport in itself that must be respected as such.
 Alain and I come from tennis, and we specialized in the padel and his teaching.